0804EshitaSharma/e-commerce-app/README.md

 # About Our E-Commerce App
-Our E-Commerce app aims to provide smooth online shopping experience for all kinds of users.
-Our design enables users to explore products, and to add items to their wishlist or shopping cart for checkout.
-Admins are also able to manage their products by efficiently adding, deleting, or updating items.
+Discover the joy of online shopping with our user-friendly E-Commerce app.
+Browse products, add to wishlist or cart, breeze through checkout, and let admins effortlessly manage the store.
+Welcome to our app where shopping is a delightful enchantment for all.

 ## **Project Task Requirements**: